ahmadalsharef994/nodejs-backend-starter-kit/readme.md

 This project is designed to ensure **minimal third-party library integration**, **reusability**, **modularity**, **clean code**, and **portability**.

+## Overview
+A reusable starter kit for Node.js backends, featuring MongoDB, Socket.IO, JWT authentication, and more.

 ---

 ## Table of Contents